-The non-orthodox unified quantum theroy of mechanics and thermodynamics we discuss in this paper accomplishes from a different perspective the program that Prigogine and coauthors of the Brussels school have set out during the same decade, 1976-1986, to seek a formulation of physical foundations whereby entropy and irreversibility emerge from microscopic kinematics and dynamics.
+The non-orthodox unified quantum theory of mechanics and thermodynamics we discuss in this paper accomplishes from a different perspective the program that Prigogine and co-authors of the Brussels school set out during the same decade,1976-1986, to seek a formulation of physical foundations whereby entropy and irreversibility emerge from microscopic kinematics and dynamics.
 For this reason, even though our approach is very different from that of the Prigogine school, I suggest that in a broad sense it does accomplish what Prigogine always felt it ought to be possible to do: to formulate a theory in which entropy emerges as an intrinsic objective physical property of matter and irreversibility as an objective dynamical aspect of microscopic physical reality.

-We called our theory Quantum Thermodynamics (QT).
-It is noteworthy however that the same term has been later used by many authors with different meaning.
-The two fundamental ansatzs of our QT were formulated in a series of papers published since 1976 by various members of the Keenan School of Thermodynamics at MIT (Keenan, Gyftopoulos, Hatsopoulos, Park, Beretta.
-Zanchini, Çubukçu, von Spakovsky).
-The theory has been defined "an adventurous scheme which seeks to incorporate thermodynamics into the quantum laws of motion, and may end arguments about the arrow of time - but only if it works" by J. Maddox, Nature, Vol.316, 11 (1985), and it has been recently rediscovered and re-evaluated by S. Gheorghiu-Svirschevski, Phys.
+We called our theory quantum thermodynamics (QT).
+It is noteworthy however Int.
+J. of Thermodynamics, Vol. 11 (No. 2) 49 that the same term has been later used by many authors with different meanings.
+The two fundamental ansatzs of our QT were formulated in a series of papers published since 1976 by various members of the Keenan School Thermodynamics at MIT (Keenan, Hatsopoulos, Gyftopoulos, Park, Beretta, Zanchini, Çubukçu, von Spakovsky).
+The theory has been defined "an adventurous scheme which seeks to incorporate thermodynamics into the quantum laws of motion, and may end arguments about the arrow of time but only if it works" by J. Maddox, Nature, Vol.316, 11 (1985), and it has been recently rediscovered and re-evaluated by S. Gheorghiu-Svirschevski, Phys.
 Rev. A, Vol. 63, 054102 (2001).